Isaac Newton: Optics

 From this work, he concluded that the lens of any refracting telescope would suffer from the dispersion of light into colours (chromatic aberration).
 As a proof of the concept, he constructed a telescope using reflective mirrors instead of lenses as the objective to bypass that problem.
 Building the design, the first known functional reflecting telescope, today known as a Newtonian telescope, involved solving the problem of a suitable mirror material and shaping technique.
-Newton ground his own mirrors out of a custom composition of highly reflective speculum metal, using Newton's rings to judge the quality of the optics for his telescopes.
+Previous designs for the reflecting telescope were never put into practice or ended in failure, thereby making Newton's telescope the first one truly created.
+Newton grounded his own mirrors out of a custom composition of highly reflective speculum metal, using Newton's rings to judge the quality of the optics for his telescopes.
 In late 1668, he was able to produce this first reflecting telescope.
 It was about eight inches long and it gave a clearer and larger image.
-In 1671, the Royal Society asked for a demonstration of his reflecting telescope.
+In 1671, he was asked for a demonstration of his reflecting telescope by the Royal Society.
 Their interest encouraged him to publish his notes, Of Colours, which he later expanded into the work Opticks.
 When Robert Hooke criticised some of Newton's ideas, Newton was so offended that he withdrew from public debate.
-Newton and Hooke had brief exchanges in 1679–80, when Hooke, appointed to manage the Royal Society's correspondence, opened up a correspondence intended to elicit contributions from Newton to Royal Society transactions, which had the effect of stimulating Newton to work out a proof that the elliptical form of planetary orbits would result from a centripetal force inversely proportional to the square of the radius vector.
-But the two men remained generally on poor terms until Hooke's death.
+However, the two had brief exchanges in 1679–80, when Hooke, who had been appointed Secretary of the Royal Society, opened a correspondence intended to elicit contributions from Newton to Royal Society transactions, which had the effect of stimulating Newton to work out a proof that the elliptical form of planetary orbits would result from a centripetal force inversely proportional to the square of the radius vector.

+In astronomy, Newton is further credited with the realization that high-altitude sites are superior for observation because they provide the "most serene and quiet Air" above the dense, turbulent atmosphere ("grosser Clouds"), thereby reducing star twinkling.

 Newton argued that light is composed of particles or corpuscles, which were refracted by accelerating into a denser medium.
-He verged on soundlike waves to explain the repeated pattern of reflection and transmission by thin films (Opticks Bk.II, Props.
+He verged on soundlike waves to explain the repeated pattern of reflection and transmission by thin films (Opticks Bk.
+II, Props.
 12), but still retained his theory of 'fits' that disposed corpuscles to be reflected or transmitted (Props.13).
-However, later physicists favoured a purely wavelike explanation of light to account for the interference patterns and the general phenomenon of diffraction.
-Today's quantum mechanics, photons, and the idea of wave–particle duality bear only a minor resemblance to Newton's understanding of light.
+Physicists later favoured a purely wavelike explanation of light to account for the interference patterns and the general phenomenon of diffraction.
+Despite his known preference of a particle theory, Newton in fact noted that light had both particle-like and wave-like properties in Opticks, and was the first to attempt to reconcile the two theories, thereby anticipating later developments of wave-particle duality, which is the modern understanding of light.
+Physicist David Finkelstein called him "the first quantum physicist" as a result.